 Students whose native language is not English are required to take the TOEFL.
-Students who score above 63 on the TOEFL will be placed directly into EN 130.
-However, these students may enroll in some ESL courses.
-Students who score 63 or lower on the TOEFL will be placed in ESL courses based on their TOEFL score and instructor assessment.
+Students who score above 67 on the TOEFL will be placed directly into EN 130.
+Students who score 67 or lower on the TOEFL will be placed in ESL courses based on their TOEFL score and instructor assessment.
 They will be required to complete these ESL courses before entering EN 130.
 Only students whose native language is not English may enroll in ESL courses.